Auguste Vinchon: Bourbon Restoration

 In 1816–17 the Comte de Blacas arranged for the church of Santissima Trinità dei Monti, beside the Villa Medici, to be renovated and redecorated.
 Former and current winners of the Prix de Rome were commissioned to undertake the work, including Vichon, Jean-Auguste-Dominique Ingres, Henri-Joseph de Forestier, Léon Pallière, François-Édouard Picot, Jean Alaux and Jean-Baptiste Thomas.

 In 1822 Vinchon painted frescoes for a chapel at the church of Saint-Sulpice, Paris.

 During the Bourbon Restoration (1815–1830) and July Monarchy (1830–1848) Vinchon would be considered one of the juste milieu artists, who also included Désiré Court, Horace Vernet, Charles-Émile-Callande de Champmartin and Ary Scheffer.
 This school steered a middle way between classicists such as Auguste Couder and romantics such as Eugène Delacroix.

 In 1827 Vinchon was appointed a Knight of the Legion of Honor.

 After the July Revolution, on 30 September 1830 François Guizot, the Minister of the Interior, initiated three competitions for paintings for the meeting room of the new chamber of deputies.
 Each of the paintings was to represent the duties of the deputy to resist tyranny and resist sedition.
-Three subjects were defined: The Oath of Louis-Philippe in the Chamber of Deputies in August 1830; the Protest by Mirabeau against the orders of Louis XVI of France communicated to the States General by the Henri Evrard, marquis de Dreux-Brézé; and François Antoine de Boissy d'Anglas standing up to the mob.
+Three subjects were defined: The Oath of Louis-Philippe in the Chamber of Deputies in August 1830; the Protest by Mirabeau against the orders of Louis XVI communicated to the States General by the marquis de Dreux-Brézé; and François Antoine de Boissy d'Anglas standing up to the mob.

 Vinchon won the competition for the third subject with his painting.

 This depicted an incident on 20 May 1795 when the mob broke into the National Convention, killed one of the deputies, and presented his head to Boissy on the end of a pike.
 Boissy saluted his comrade and retained his seat, saving the day and damaging the populist movement of the revolution.

 Vinchon's painting represents the agitators as ferocious, crazed and moronic.

 At the left of the picture agents are shown bribing one of the rioters.

 A copy of the painting decorated one wall of the Hôtel de Ville of Paris for several years, but was burned during the fire of 1871.

-In 1848 Vinchon painted Louis Philippe with his company visiting the Galerie de Pierre in Versailles to see how a statue of Joan of Arc looked by torchlight.
+In 1848 Vinchon painted Louis Philippe I with his company visiting the Galerie de Pierre in Versailles to see how a statue of Joan of Arc looked by torchlight.

 The painting is now held by the Musée National in Versailles.